Plug-in Hybrid Economy Calculator

-As our calculator already aggregates the most important data concerning energy consumption of plug-in hybrids, there's no need for you to do a thorough research.
+As our PHEV calculator already aggregates the most important data concerning the energy consumption of plug-in hybrids, there's no need for you to do thorough research.
 All you have to do is choose a car from the list, and our calculator will tell you how much you will save on fuel.

 What are the plug-in hybrids?

-What does our calculator do?
+What does our plug-in hybrid economy calculator do?

 Plug-in hybrid car models

-|model||battery-only range (miles)||MPG (if operating on gas only)||car price (US $)||kWh / 100 miles (if operating on battery only)|
+kWh / 100 miles (if operating on battery only)

-|Chrysler Pacifica Plug-in Hybrid||30||32||43100||40|
+Chrysler Pacifica Plug-in Hybrid

-|Hyundai Sonata Plug-in Hybrid||27||40||35400||34|
+Hyundai Sonata Plug-in Hybrid

-|Porsche Cayenne S E-Hybrid||14||22||78000||71|
+Porsche Cayenne S E-Hybrid

-|Porsche Panamera S E-Hybrid||16||25||93000||52|
+Porsche Panamera S E-Hybrid

 Calculating the real-life MPG

-Our plug-in hybrid economy calculator assumes that the car operates either on battery only, or – when the battery is depleted — on gasoline only.
-It is a necessary simplification, as many vehicles can also operate in a so-called "blended mode", where the two propulsion methods are applied simultaneously.
+Our plug-in hybrid economy calculator assumes that the car operates either on battery only or – when the battery is depleted — on gasoline only.
+It is a necessary simplification, as many vehicles can also work in a so-called "blended mode", where the two propulsion methods are applied simultaneously.
 Nevertheless, it is a good approximation, especially for drivers who make most of their trips within the EV range.

-- s₁ is the total mileage traveled on battery,
+- — Total mileage traveled on battery;

-- s₂ is the total mileage traveled on gasoline,
+- — Total mileage traveled on gasoline;

 Costs of use

 Apart from the MPG of a plug-in hybrid, our calculator can also determine your expenses on gas and electricity.
-All you have to do is provide the price of fuel per gallon and of electricity per kWh in your area.
+All you have to do is provide the price of fuel per gallon and electricity per kWh in your area.

 Comparison with a regular car

 Choose the value that best corresponds to your driving habits — for example, if you only use your car in the city at low velocities, choose the "city fuel economy" type.
-On the other hand, if most of your trips are done at high speeds, "highway fuel economy" will be more suitable.
+On the other hand, if most of your trips are made at high speeds, "highway fuel economy" will be more suitable.